salavala/CosmosDBForMultitenantApplications/README.md

 <img src="./images/MulittenantCosmosDB_DB_SyntheticCombo_Container.jpg" alt="Synthetic partition key container" Width="600">

 ## Challenge-4: Build ADF Pipelines to load data into Cosmos DB
+Azure Data Factory has many features to fulfil the needs ETL requirement in the cloud.
+You would be experincing just one of many features.

 ### Validate the connectivity to Azure Storage and Azure Cosmos DB Database.